Physically motivated improvements of Variational Quantum Eigensolvers: Results and discussion

 \subsection{Improvements in the circuit depth}

 One critical parameter defining a quantum circuit is its depth, which signifies the maximum count of gates, or qubit unitary transformations, along any pathway within the circuit.
 For adaptive algorithms to effectively operate on NISQ devices, it becomes absolutely necessary to minimize circuit depths, as (ideally) all gates in the circuit should be executed within the coherence time limit of the qubits.
 Circuits with increased depth correspond to elevated noise levels, thereby requiring a greater number of samples to accurately measure Hamiltonian expectation values.
 In the following, we quantitatively assess the impact of the introduced strategies on the depth of ADAPT-VQE circuits.
-These results are obtained through simulations involving the implementation of quantum circuits by Trotterizing each linear combination of qubit operators representing a fermionic excitation, while considering statistical errors in the energy measurement.
+These results are obtained through simulations involving the implementation of quantum circuits using the staircase algorithm\cite{nielsen2010quantum} in combination with the Trotterization of each linear combination of qubit operators representing a fermionic excitation, while considering statistical errors in the energy measurement.
 It's important to note that in these simulations we do not account for noise effects.

-Figure~\ref{fig:trotter_h4all} shows the increase in the total number of quantum gates as the size of the ADAPT-VQE ansatz grows for the linear, square and tetrahedral \ce{H4} systems at the stretched geometries ($d = 3$~\AA).
+Figure~\ref{fig:trotter_h4all} shows the increase in the cumulative total circuit depth as the size of the ADAPT-VQE ansatz grows for the linear, square and tetrahedral \ce{H4} systems at the stretched geometries ($d = 3$~\AA).
+Here, we define the total circuit depth as the sum of the depth of all the evaluated circuits for all iterations.
+We use this as an estimated measure of the real cost of the algorithm.
 In all three arrangements, the utilization of NOs substantially diminishes the circuit depth necessary to reach chemical accuracy, inline with the dependence of energy errors with the number of fermionic operators.
-Notice that the depth of the circuits directly correlate with the number of two-qubit controlled NOT (CNOT) gates, holding higher error rates than single-quibit gates.
+Notice that the total depth of the circuits directly correlate with the total number of two-qubit controlled NOT (CNOT) gates, holding higher error rates than single-quibit gates.
 Indeed, representation of energy errors with respect the number of CNOTs follow identical profiles than those in Figure~\ref{fig:trotter_h4all} (Figure~\ref{si:fig:trotter_h4all}).
+We observed that the depth of individual circuits used to encode the electronic states increases roughly linearly with respect to the number of operators added to the ansatz.
+In the studied \ce{H4} systems, the constant of proportionality is around 100-200 depth per operator.